tjd1234/cmpt120fall2022/lectures/lecture25/lecture25notes.md

 $$n$$ comparisons in the worst case, and about $$\frac{n}{2}$$ in the average case.

-In practice, it's wise to assume that linear search will always do the maximum number of comparisons.
+In practice, it's wise to always assume the worst case for linear search.
 The best case happens rarely (about a 1 in $$n$$ chance), and the average and worst cases are much more common.
 So we just say linear search does $$n$$ comparisons.
 Since the expression $n$ is a *linear expression*, we also say that linear search is a **linear time** algorithm.

 > We will follow the maxim "Hope for the best, but prepare for the worst".